 Ditch Instagram and Facebook

-It's understandable why you'll feel miserable on a winter's morning when you look at Instagram and see someone taking three months to travel around Thailand and Vietnam.
-The gorgeous beaches, that warm sunshine.
-While you're battling against the elements and feeling cold to the bone.
+It's understandable why you'll feel miserable on a winter's morning when you look at Instagram and see someone taking three months to travel around Thailand and Vietnam while you're battling the elements.

 "But I won't be able to stay in touch if I leave," I hear you say.
-Rubbish.
+That's rubbish.
 You can easily connect with people via other means.
-"And I love Instagram, I can't live without it!"
-Oh, if only you knew how much happier you'd be if you stopped following inspirational "influencers" who seem to have it all.
+"And I love Instagram; I can't live without it!"
+Oh, if only you knew how much happier, you'd be if you stopped following inspirational "influencers" who seem to have it all.

-If you really must stay, and I don't mean to preach otherwise, then limit your time on social networks and on Instagram, only follow creative stuff – not people with incredible bodies or those who always seem to be travelling (it'll make you miserable).
+Limit your time on social media.
+Only follow creative stuff – not people with incredible bodies or those who always seem to be travelling (it'll make you miserable).
 Your brain, your body (RSI, people!) and your mental wellbeing will thank you for it.

 Embrace the little things

 I'm a simple person.
-I gain happiness from the smallest of things.
-The sound of birds singing on a sunny morning.
-A soft, early morning breeze floating through the curtains.
-A bee happily moving from flower to flower.
-A cat lazily lying in the sun and quietly observing you, as you sip your tea.
+I gain happiness from the smallest of things — the sound of birds singing on a sunny morning.
+A soft, early morning breeze is floating through the curtains.
+A bee is happily moving from flower to flower.
+A cat is lazily lying in the sun and quietly observing you, as you sip your tea.